mpv-player/mpv/DOCS/man/options.rst

 ``--sigmoid-upscaling``
     When upscaling, use a sigmoidal color transform to avoid emphasizing ringing artifacts.
+Enabled by default.
 This is incompatible with and replaces ``--linear-upscaling``.
 (Note that sigmoidization also requires
     linearization, so the ``LINEAR`` rendering step fires in both cases)